yuchenii/fde/README.md

 environments:
   prod:
     token: "my-secret-token" # Security token for this environment
-    deployPath: "/var/www/html" # Where files will be extracted
+    uploadPath: "/var/www/html" # Where files will be extracted
     deployCommand: "nginx -s reload" # Command to run after extraction
 ```